Consistency for Large Neural Networks: Regression and Classification: Large neural networks for least squares regression

 and the prediction error

-First, we consider the case where large networks are used for regression.
-This is equivalent to use class $\N_k$ in \eqref{estimator_1}, where $k$ is large and $\N_k$ denotes the neural network class with neurons $k$.
-Usually, the MISE (mean integrated squared error ) of $\hat{m}$ consists of two parts, namely the approximation error and the generalization error.
-It is well known that the approximation error decreases monotonically and the generalization error often increases monotonically as $k\to\infty$.
-Therefore, the problem of bounding the generalization error is very important to guarantee the statistical consistency of $\hat{m}$.
-Traditionally, this error is usually bounded by the VC dimension of $\N_k$ that is roughly equal to $k$; see \cite{kohler2021rate} and \cite{bartlett2019nearly}.
-However, this methodology can not be used in the case of large neural networks since a large $k$ can only lead to a divergent bound for the generalization error.
-In this paper, we suggest another way to bound this error in the penalized regression.
+Usually, the MSE (mean squares error ) of $\hat{m}(\bm{x})$ consists of two parts, namely the approximation error and the generalization error.
+It is well known that the approximation error decreases monotonically and the generalization error often increases monotonically as the size of network goes to infinity.
+Therefore, the left problem is to find a way to bound its generalization error (variance term).
+Traditionally, this error is usually bounded by using the VC dimension of $\N_k$ (this dimension is roughly equal to $k$); see \cite{kohler2021rate} and \cite{bartlett2019nearly}.
+However, this traditional method does not apply for the case of large neural networks since a large $k$ can only lead to a divergent bound of its generalization error.
+We will use Proposition \ref{pro_relu_multilayer} to solve this problem.